cocoa-xu/evision/README.md

 ```

 ##### IMPORTANT NOTE FOR WINDOWS USERS
+CUDA 11 precompiled binaries are not available on Windows due to MSVC compiler incompatibility with CUDA 11.x.
+Windows users should use CUDA 12.4 or newer.

 If `EVISION_ENABLE_CUDA` is `true`, please also set CUDA runtime dir otherwise `Evision` will fail to load.

 ###### cmd